 “this doesn’t seem that difficult after all, I think I can do it myself.”

 I decided to start the process on my own until I needed professional help.
-Turns out, I did the whole thing without a lawyer.
-This was a long and complicated process, and I’ll be describing it in more detail in a Medium article I’m preparing.
-Stay tuned!
+Eventually, I finished the whole process without hirign an attorney.
+This was a long and complicated process, where I made mistakes but mainly learned valuable lessons which I describe in detail in this Medium article.

 An innovative physical perpetual calendar, patented without a lawyer.